Demonstration and performance of an online data selection algorithm for liquid argon time projection chambers using MicroBooNE: Algorithm Development and Online Demonstration

 Table~\ref{tab:eff} summarizes the number of drift regions selected at Steps 2 and 3, and for different kink angle requirements, for all three MC samples: stopping muons (true positive), crossing muons (false positive) and CORSIKA muons.
 The simulated selection efficiency for each case, quoted in parentheses, is defined as the ratio of the number of simulated drift regions passing a given selection step to the total number of drift regions in that sample.
 At smaller kink angles of $10^{\circ}$ and $20^{\circ}$, the misidentification rate due to crossing muons is relatively high.
 Further restricting the angle selection requirement from $>20^{\circ}$ to $>30^{\circ}$ reduces the misidentification rate from $8.1\%$ to $4.5\%$---a reduction of nearly a factor of 2---while the Michel electron efficiency drops from $33.0\%$ to $20.4\%$.
 Tightening the requirement further to $40^{\circ}$ reduces the efficiency from $20.3\%$ to $12.6\%$, but only marginally improves the misidentification rate (from $4.5\%$ to $3.1\%$).
 Based on this trade-off, a kink angle requirement of $>30^{\circ}$ was chosen for optimal Michel electron selection.
 The data selection algorithm's corresponding performance on the CORSIKA muon sample is shown in the last column of table~\ref{tab:eff}.
+Note that, a small subset of the stopping and crossing muon samples was used for data selection parameter optimization in Steps 2 and 3, which introduces optimization bias in the efficiency estimation; as such, the reported efficiencies for those samples should be interpreted only as approximate performance indicators.

 \end{enumerate}